Is Internet Infidelity Different?

-Empirical research on Internet Infidelity is relatively new but ongoing.
+Empirical research on internet infidelity is relatively new but ongoing.
 A decade ago, Hertlein and Webster (2008) reviewed all of the studies on how technology toxifies intimate relationships.
 They discovered a gender difference in Internet Infidelity.

-We now know that healing from Internet Infidelity is more similar than different from real-world affair recovery.
+We now know that healing from internet infidelity is more similar than different from real-world affair recovery.

 Maheu and Subotnik (2001) proposed that recovery from Internet Infidelity was a 4-step process.

 Some therapists see full disclosure as the Holy Grail of any sort of affair recovery.
-But because of the sheer volume of information, other researchers (Brown, 2001; Maheu& Subotnik, 2001) are concerned that the triggering impact on the Hurt Partner is often too heavy a burden.
+But because of the sheer volume of information, other researchers (Brown, 2001; Maheu& Subotnik, 2001) are concerned that the triggering impact on the Hurt Partner is often too substantial a burden.

-I fall back on what one of my heroes, Michelle Weiner-Davis taught me last summer about affair recovery.
+I fall back on what one of my heroes, Michelle Weiner-Davis, taught me last summer about affair recovery.
 No two Hurt Partners are precisely alike.
-Information that might be triggering to one, might calm another Hurt Partner down.
+Information that might be triggering to one might calm another Hurt Partner down.

 The best stance is for the partner who was engaged with Internet Infidelity to assume a posture of openness and transparency.